How to Migrate from Microsoft Teams to Zoom Team Chat

-It’s hard to come by Zoom migration services to streamline the process of transferring your organization from Teams to Zoom Chat.
+It’s hard to come by Zoom migration services to streamline the process of transferring your organization from Teams to Zoom Team Chat.

 This limits the extent to which you can retain important company data.
 At best, you need to migrate contacts, files, and workflows manually.

 Meanwhile, you can invite team members to the Zoom company account.
 Preferably, you’ll want to do a batch invitation using a CSV file.

 However, certain conditions need to be met for you to import batch contacts to Zoom.